robinlau1981/fusion/README.md

 Appreciate if you cite the above paper.

-The corresponce betwee algorithm names in the code and that in the paper is as follows:
+The correspondance betwee algorithm names in the code and that in the paper is as follows:

 Code      <----------->  Paper